sangupta/sangupta.github.io/_posts/2022-04-18-experiments-with-hugo.md

 tags: just-like-that
 ---

-In continuation of my last post, [revisiting this blog], I spent time over weekend experiment and convert my site to [Hugo][5].
+In continuation of my last post, [revisiting this blog][22], I spent time over weekend experiment and convert my site to [Hugo][5].
 And I was amazed at the very first run. `Hugo` is not just fast, it is super fast.
 While [Jekyll][4] takes up 3-4 seconds to start, Hugo was done in less than a second.
 To top it all, it